enormandeau/gawn/README.md

 The result files are:

 - A GFF3 annotation file
-- A transcript annotation CSV table
+- A transcript annotation .tsv table
-- A genome annotation CSV table
+- A genome annotation .tsv table

-The CSV tables are formatted to maximize usability by non-specialized users.
+The .tsv tables are formatted to maximize usability by non-specialized users.

 ## Use cases